GitJuski/Linux-servers/h7-GJ(In progress).md

 Should anyway use English words instead of Finnish words.

 I migrated and restarted Apache.
 Then I checked the site, and it looked good.
+Forgot to add, but here I changed the DEBUG back to False.

 ![119](Screenshots/7/119.png)